Hi-Five (Israeli band)

 Hi-Five was an Israeli boy band that operated from 1996 to 2000.
 Amir Fryszer Guttman was the lead.
-The other members of the band included: Eyal Shahar, Michael Harpaz, Idan Yaskin and Eyal Desau.
+The other members of the band included: Eyal Shahar, Michael HarPaz, Idan Yeskin and Eyal Dessau.
+The band was marketed as "the first Israeli boy band," and gained great admiration and publicity from the youth of the late 90s.

 Hi-Five released three studio albums and one mini-album.
-All went gold in Israel with tens of thousands of copies sold.
-Hi-Five also won the Festigal twice.
+All four went gold in Israel with tens of thousands of copies sold.
+Hi-Five also participated in the Festigal three times and won twice: in 1997 and 1998.

+In January 1999, Michael announced that he was leaving the band and returning to his hometown in the U.S.

+In February 2000, the band officially announced their break up.
+Their last show took place on February 15, 2000, exactly 4 years after the band was established.

+In February 2016, the band announced that it was reuniting for one single show in April.
+Following Gutman's hospitalization, the show was postponed to June.
+In May 2016, the band finally announced that the reunion show is cancelled.

 Amir Fryszer Guttman drowned on July 22, 2017, while saving his niece.